CITY CENTRE PARKING

 EVENT PARK & RIDE SERVICE CITY CENTRE PARKING

 An official Event Park & Ride service will be available, from the Office of National Statistics in Newport, offering easy access from the M4 motorway.

-Booking is one place per car and includes return transfer to/from the Office of National Statistics to the City Centre, less than a 5-minute walk from the race start/finish.
+The price is £7 per vehicle and includes return transfer to/from the Office of National Statistics to the City Centre (less than a 5-minute walk from the race start/finish) for all of the passengers in your vehicle.
 Disabled parking is available.
-The price is £7 per vehicle.

 This will operate between 06:00 – 18:00.
 You must return to collect your car before 18:00.
 In order to access the site you will need to print your confirmation email as proof of purchase and display this in your windscreen prior to allow seamless entrance into the site.
 Vehicles arriving without a confirmation email displayed will be denied access to the site and turned away to ensure a consistent flow of vehicles into the site, to avoid a build up of traffic on the slip road.